 - (a) The SIS was implemented on 18 December 2017 and is in force for a period of 5 years until 17 December 2022 in accordance with the terms of the By-Laws.
-The Company had extended the scheme for further period of 5 years commencing from 18 December 2022 to 17 December 2027; - (b) The total number of new shares to be offered pursuant to the SIS shall be subject to a maximum of 15% of the Company's issued and paid up share capital (excluding treasury shares) at any one time:
+The Company had extended the scheme for further period of 5 years commencing from 18 December 2022 to 17 December 2027; - (b) The total number of new shares to be offered pursuant to the SIS shall be subject to a maximum of 15% of the Company's issued and paid up share capital (excluding treasury shares) at any one time; - (c) Any employees (including directors) of the Group shall be eligible to participate in the SIS, if as at the date of offer, the employee: - (i) has attained the age of eighteen (18) years; and - (ii) is employed by a company in the Group, which is not dormant.